jshlng/TDI-Capstone/README.md

 The price prediction tool is build upon three linear regression models, one for each city.
 The features used in the Boston model and the San Francisco model are below:

-The features used in the New York City model are below.
+'zipcode', 'property_type', 'room_type', 'accommodates', 'bathrooms', 'bedrooms', 'beds', 'bed_type'

+In addition to these 8 features, the 12 most common amenities are included in the features for the New York City model, for a total of 20 features.

 Comparison between linear, ridge, and lasso linear regression model metrics.